 Whatever your reason, it's never too late to get more fully invested.
-Whether you're completely in cash or you just hold more of it than you really need (i.e., more than what would be necessary in case of emergencies), here are some steps to consider to help you (finally) get off the sidelines.
+Whether you're completely in cash or you just hold more of it than you really need (i.e., more than what would be necessary in case of emergencies), here are some steps to consider to help you finally get off the sidelines.

 Step 1: Let go of the past

 If you feel down that you've missed out on any past market gains, you're not alone.
-More than 3 out of 4 Americans say they regret not investing sooner.*
+Americans' top investing regret over the past year has been not investing more money.*

 But focusing on those lost opportunities can leave you feeling like you've already missed the boat on investing (spoiler alert: you haven't).
 Make peace with those regrets, but then resolve to move on.

 Step 2: Focus on the future

 You can't capture those past gains, but you still have a chance at sharing in any future ones.
 Although there are no guarantees, the stock market has historically risen over the long term, and being invested in stocks and bonds has provided better growth than cash over long periods.
 A sound set of investments that are well-suited to your comfort level and goals, and that fit within your broader financial plan, can give you the chance to get a piece of the action next time around.

 Putting a portfolio together from scratch can be a major undertaking, but breaking the job up into a few incremental decisions could help you avoid getting stuck.